 (3rd grade and above; approximately 30 minutes) Learn how settlers depended on corn as a staple crop and the many ways that corn is used.
-Students will enjoy making a toy from corn shucks just as children did in the 1800s.
-Teachers choose to have their class make corn shuck dolls or a Native American toy called a jack rabbit hit.
-(Hint: For a more enjoyable learning experience, we suggest teachers work with their students prior to our visit to learn how to tie knots).
+Then students will enjoy making a toy from corn shucks just as children did in the 1800s.
+Teachers may choose to have their class make corn shuck dolls or a Native American toy called a jack rabbit hit.
+(Hint: For a more enjoyable learning experience, we suggest that teachers work with their students prior to our visit to learn how to tie knots).

-Birds, Bugs, and Banners
+Birds, Bugs, and Banners of Alabama (K-5th grades; approximately 30 minutes)